🔼The name Isaiah: Summary

 Also note that the forms ישעיה (Isaiah) and ישעיהו (Isaiahu) are really quite the same name.
 Most Biblical names that end with יה (yah) also exist with the ending יהו (yahu) and the difference does not at all change the meaning.

-The major prophet, son of Amoz, is mentioned sixteen times in his own book (Isaiah 1:1—Isaiah 39:8), thirteen times in the book of Second Kings (2 Kings 19-20) and three times in Chronicles (2 Chronicles 26 and 32), and is consistently called ישעיהו (Isaiahu).
-Isaiah is referred to an additional 23 times in the New Testament; in the Gospels (15 times), Acts (3 times), and in Paul's letter to the Romans (5 times).
+The major prophet, son of Amoz, is mentioned sixteen times in his own book (Isaiah 1:1 — Isaiah 39:8), thirteen times in the book of Second Kings (chapters 19 and 20) and three times in Chronicles (chapters 26 and 32), and is consistently called ישעיהו (Isaiahu).
+Isaiah is referred to an additional 21 times in the New Testament; see full New Testament concordance.
 In Greek his name is spelled Ησαιας; Esaias.

-Certain that Deutero Isaiah was a Babylonian exile, Karen Armstrong declares in The Great Transformation that his "exuberant prophecies were punctuated by four extraordinary poems about a man of sorrows, who called himself Yahweh's servant.
+Certain that Deutero-Isaiah was a Babylonian exile, Karen Armstrong declares in The Great Transformation that his "exuberant prophecies were punctuated by four extraordinary poems about a man of sorrows, who called himself Yahweh's servant.
 We have no idea who the servant was.
 Was he, perhaps, the exiled king of Judah?
 Or did he symbolize the whole community of deportees?
 Many scholars believe that these poems were not the work of Second Isaiah, and some have even suggested that the servant was the prophet himself [...].
-Others regards the servant as the archetypal exilic hero [...]."
+Others regard the servant as the archetypal exilic hero [...]".

 As stated above, the names Isaiah and Jeshaiah appear in the Bible also ending on a ו (waw).
 This is common for names that end with יה, and we're not sure how much difference there was in the pronunciation of them (probably very little).